 Notes

-BUTTER – I highly recommend using salted European style butter as it provides so much more flavor and richness (see post for more info).
-Look for butter that either says European or cultured.
-If you can’t get your hands on some, you can get away with using regular salted butter.
-Just make sure it’s salted as this helps balance out the sweetness of the cookies.
+BUTTER – I highly recommend using European style butter(also known as cultured butter) as it contains a higher percentage of butterfat compared to regular unsalted butter.
+This provides SO much more flavor and richness to these cookies.
+If you can’t get your hands on some, you can get away with using regular unsalted butter.

 FREEZING – The dough will last up to 3 months in the freezer.
 To freeze the dough, scoop and shape your dough balls and place them into a freezer storage bag.
 When you’re ready to bake, you have one of two options.
 1. Thaw the cookie dough for 1 hour before baking, following the same instructions in this recipe.
 2. Bake right away at 340F for 15-18 minutes.
 Both cookies will not spread as much, but thawing will spread a bit more than frozen.
 Either way, the cookies turn out just as delicious!